edgedb/easy-edgedb/chapter13/index.md

 };
 ```

 Then we can add Lucy to the `INSERT` for Dracula.
+(If you are following along, just `DELETE Vampire;` and `DELETE Minorvampire;` first so we can practice doing this longer `INSERT`.)

 Note the first line where we create a variable called `lucy`.
 We then use that to bring in all the data to make her a `MinorVampire`, which is much more efficient than manually inserting all the information.
 It also includes her strength: we add 5 to that, because vampires are stronger.

 Here's the insert: